broadinstitute/cromwell/docs/backends/GCPBatch.md

   "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/my-account%40my-project.iam.gserviceaccount.com"
 }
 ```

-Most importantly, the value of the `client_email` field should go into the `service-account-id` field in the configuration (see below).
-The
-`private_key` portion needs to be pulled into its own file (e.g. `my-key.pem`).
-The `\n`s in the string need to be converted to newline characters.

 While technically not part of Service Account authentication mode, one can also override the default service account that the compute VM is started with via the configuration option `GCPBATCH.config.batch.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
 The service account you provide must have been granted Service Account Actor role to Cromwell's primary service account.
 As this only affects Google Batch API and not GCS, it's important that this service account, and the service account specified in `GCPBATCH.config.batch.auth` can both read/write the location specified by `GCPBATCH.config.root`